 This tutorial is for current Adobe Photoshop Lightroom users who are looking to upgrade to Adobe Photoshop Lightroom version 6 only.
 Please follow this tutorial instead if you never used Lightroom before and you are looking for advice on How To Install Adobe Photoshop Lightroom 6 For The Brand New User.
 Follow this link to our tutorial on How To Upgrade To Adobe Photoshop Lightroom CC For The Creative Cloud User instead if you are a currently an Adobe Creative Cloud subscriber looking to upgrade to Lightroom CC from an older version of Lightroom.

-I believe that you get a lot more value for your money with an Adobe Creative Cloud Photography Subscription Plan then you get from the standalone Adobe Photoshop Lightroom 6 program but if you are absolutely convinced that the Lightroom 6 standalone product is the right choice for you then please read on.
+I believe that you get a lot more value for your money with an Adobe Creative Cloud Photography Subscription Plan.
+Purchasing Adobe Photoshop Lightroom 6 is not at this point is not a wise decision but if you are convinced that the Photoshop Lightroom 6 standalone program is the appropriate choice for your image management needs then please read on.

 The Adobe Photoshop Lightroom 6 upgrade process can be a frustrating experience.
 Sadly, the official Adobe Photoshop Lightroom 6 installer package that you purchased at the store, or downloaded from Adobe online, provides minimal instruction.
 This lack of internal guidance often creates unnecessary confusion.